aturcotte/exquires/docs/usage.rst

     $ exquires-report --latex

 Likewise, ``exquires-report`` normally shows the aggregated data when it prints the table.
-You can instead show the rankings for each upsampling method by
+You can instead show the Spearman (fractional) ranks for each upsampling method by using:
-using:

 .. code-block:: console